darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

 example, `d` is a free variable in the lambda expression but a cell variable in the rest of `fn`.)

-The code generator uses `cellvars` and `freevars`, plus these methods:
+The code generator uses `cellvars` and `freevars`, plus this method:

         def access(self, name):
             return ('deref' if name in self.derefvars else 'fast'  if name in self.local_defs else
                     'name')

-        def get_child(self, t):
-            for child in self.children:
-                if child.t is t:
-                    return child
-            assert False

 Does scope analysis need to precede code generation?
 If we turned it around, first the code generator would generate symbolic assembly with